JohnDoneth/micro-assembler/README.md

-# Micro-Assembler
+# Micro Assembler

+Project to ease work while working on [this homework assignment](https://cis.gvsu.edu/~kurmasz/Teaching/Courses/W19/CIS451/Homework/MicrocodeForPHMultiCycleCPU/)

-Compiles the following yaml to microcode with an associated dispatch file.
+This project is able to compile the following yaml to microcode with an associated dispatch file with comments.

 ```yaml
 add: